trust-agi/trust-agi.github.io/content/post/24-01-01-tnnls-prize/index.md

 ---
 title: 2024 IEEE TNNLS Distinguished Paper Award
 date: 2023-09-01
+image:
+  caption: Photo by GPT-4
+  focal_point: Smart
+  #filename: nsf.jpg  # Uncomment to load an image from `assets/media/` instead.
 ---

 Congratulations to Prof Shirui Pan and the team for winning the 2024 IEEE TNNLS Distinguished Paper Award.
 The full citation of the paper follows.